Smayzy/Smayzou_bot/README.md

 /question - You say question and I say yes or no /slowmode - Set slowmode in this channel
 /vote - Create a vote
+To run the bot you need to install discord.py py -3 -m pip install -U discord.py